DragonSenses/Algorithms/LeetCode/30-substring-with-concatenation-of-all-words/problem.md

       return indices;
     }

-    // Initialize wordLength, substringSize, and k
+    // Initialize wordLength and k
     wordLength = words[0].length();
     k = words.length;
-    substringSize = wordLength * k;

-    // Populate the wordCount hashmap with the frequency of each word HashMap<String, Integer> wordCount = new HashMap<>();
+    // Populate the wordCount map with the frequency of each word Map<String, Integer> wordCount = new HashMap<>();
     for (String word : words) {
       wordCount.put(word, wordCount.getOrDefault(word, 0) + 1);
     }